digital-wafa/prettier-config/README.md

 If you find yourself in the situation where you have to change This configuration, here is how to do it.

-To extend a configuration you hava to create a `prettier.config.js` or `.prettierrc.js` file like the example below:
+To extend a configuration you have to create a `prettier.config.js` or `.prettierrc.js` file like the example below:

 ```javascript
 module.exports = {